 Why Online Tutoring?

-Below I list the advantages and disadvantages of online tutoring compared to in-person tutoring based off of my own experience.
+Below I list the advantages and disadvantages of online tutoring compared to in-person tutoring based on my own experience.
 I taught almost exclusively in-person from June 2017 until December 2018 and since then I've been teaching almost exclusively online.
 For online lessons I use Google Meet.
-During lessons I use tools such as online white boards, PDF editors, and screen sharing.
+During lessons I use tools such as online whiteboards, PDF editors, and screen sharing.

 Advantages of online tutoring over in-person tutoring: